temetnosceteipsum/asciidistance/README.md

 # asciidistance

-determines the absolute ascii distances between a randomly generated DNA oligonucleotide sequence of arbitrary input length and its complementary strand
+determines the absolute ascii distances between a randomly generated DNA oligonucleotide sequence of arbitrary input length and its complementary strand.

+the limit between the ratio of the ascii distances approaches the inverse of 2 * input length

 sample usage:

-asciidistance(44);

-TGGGAGGGAGACGTACTAGCTCACAACTACAGCGAATCACACTG

-ACCCTCCCTCTGCATGATCGAGTGTTGATGTCGCTTAGTGTGAC

-   129

-   491

-    0.0060
+> asciidistance(50);

+CTAATTGGCGGCTATCCATACACTGACCTACAAACCCCAGGCATTGAATT

+GATTAACCGCCGATAGGTATGTGACTGGATGTTTGGGGTCCGTAACTTAA

+    85

+   605

+    0.0028